 Image

 1. To report marine debris, complete an online report through SEAFAN or call 1-866-770-SEFL (7335).

-2. Participate in a shore-based beach cleanups or an underwater reef cleanups in the southeast Florida region.
+2. Participate in a community-based beach cleanups or an underwater reef cleanup in the southeast Florida region.
 Select the buttons below to learn more about these cleanups in your area.

+Image